Company Registration in Rwanda 2026

 Important precautions and compliance tips

-• Keep documentation certified: Foreign documents typically require notarization and apostille/legalisation depending on origin—confirm with RDB.
+- Keep documentation certified: Foreign documents typically require notarization and an apostille/legalisation, depending on their origin—confirm with RDB.

-• Use professional assistance for regulated sectors: Banking, insurance, mining, and telecom often require legal counsel and specialist advisors to navigate licensing.
+- Use professional assistance in regulated sectors: Banking, insurance, mining, and telecom often require legal counsel and specialist advisors to navigate licensing requirements.

 Practical checklist before submission